 The ANWB introduced the ANWB Onderweg app back in 2012, meant as an extra service for its 4.5 million members.
 With the app users can, among other things, get the fastest route to their destination, find parking spots and gas stations and get notifications when there is a traffic jam on their route.

 However, even after a complete redesign in 2017, the app was still far from perfect and received mostly negative reviews.
-The challenge was to get a good overview of the stumbling blocks for users and to come up with useful suggestions to improve the app based on those results.
+During my studies at the Amsterdam University of Applied Sciences, I was challenged to get a good overview of the stumbling blocks for users and to come up with useful suggestions to improve the app based on those results.

-The structure of the app after its first assessment with ● blue being components that could be merged into an other section, and ● red being components that could be removed.
+The structure of the app after its first assessment with ● blue being components that could potentially be merged into an other section, and ● red being components that could be removed due to the mergers.

 Old (left) vs. new (right): with a new structure, larger buttons and more focus on the primary sections of the app, the app is clearer and easier to use.